-- Add the beaten egg and buttermilk and mix again until combined, then fold in the shredded cheddar cheese.
+- Add the beaten egg and buttermilk, then mix again until combined.
+Gently fold in the shredded cheddar cheese.

 - Line a cookie sheet with parchment paper and then drop the biscuits by tablespoon onto the lined cookie sheet, leaving an inch or two of space between each biscuit.

 - Bake the biscuits for 10-12 minutes until they are golden, then combine the butter and garlic powder and brush over the tops of the warm biscuits.
 Sprinkle fresh or dried parsley bits over top (optional) and enjoy!